RS-68: Design and development

 The RS-68A is an updated version of the RS-68, with increased specific impulse and thrust (to over 700000 lbf at sea level).
-The first launch on June 29, 2012, from the Cape Canaveral Air Force Station used three RS-68A engines mounted in a Delta IV Heavy rocket.
+The first launch on 29 June 2012, from the Cape Canaveral Air Force Station used three RS-68A engines mounted in a Delta IV Heavy rocket.

+The RS-68 was retired as of the last Delta IV Heavy flight in April 2024.

 Proposed uses

 In 2006, NASA announced an intention to use five RS-68 engines instead of SSMEs on the planned Ares V. NASA chose the RS-68 because of its lower cost, about $20 million per engine including the cost of NASA's upgrades.
 The upgrades included a different ablative nozzle to accommodate a longer burn, a shorter start sequence, hardware changes to limit free hydrogen at ignition, and a reduction in the amount of helium used during countdown and flight.
 Thrust and specific impulse increases would occur under a separate upgrade program for the Delta IV rocket.
 Later, the Ares V was changed to use six RS-68 engines, designated the RS-68B.
 Ares V was dropped as part of the cancellation of the Constellation program in 2010.
 NASA's current successor heavy-lift vehicle, the Space Launch System, uses four RS-25 engines instead.